Consolata Betrone: Life

-In 1938, Betrone was assigned to the new monastery of Moriondo (Testona-Turin) not far from the Turin-Genoa railway, which the Capuchins have just opened.
-In November 1945, Betrone was hospitalized in a sanatorium; her condition being diagnosed as terminal, she returned to the monastery of Moriondo on 3 July 1946.
+In 1938, Betrone was assigned to the new monastery of Moriondo (Testona-Turin) not far from the Turin-Genoa railway.
+There she performed the services of secretary and nurse until 1945.
+Her confessor, Fr.
+Lorenzo Sales, a Consolata Missionary, suggested she write a short autobiography.
+On 25 October 1945 Betrone was diagnosed with pulmonary tuberculosis and shortly thereafter left for a sanatorium.
+Her condition being diagnosed as terminal, she returned to the monastery of Moriondo on 3 July 1946.

-Consolata Betrone died at the age of forty-three on July 18, 1946.
+Consolata Betrone died at the convent of Moriondo, in Testona, Italy at the age of forty-three on 18 July 1946.
+Her remains rest in the monastery of the Sacred Heart in Moncalieri.

 After her death, Lorenzo Sales wrote the book Jesus Appeals to the World based on her reported messages.
 Betrone is known for her prayer: "Jesus, Mary, I love you: Save souls".
-Betrone spent her life attempting to bring to perfection this Tiny Way of Love.
-She used to fight every thought, every word, every emotion, to keep unceasing her "Jesus, Mary, save souls" all day long.
+Betrone spent her life attempting to bring to perfection this Very Little Way.

 In 1995, Cardinal Giovanni Saldarini started the canonical process of beatification for Maria Consolata Betrone.
+"The Servant of God distinguished herself for her tireless work in the service of the community, where she carried out the humblest tasks and cultivated an intense life of prayer and constant sacrifices."

+"A mystic is always placed in the context of his historical time...There is revealed a spirituality of reparation, perfectly in harmony with that desire for penance which animated the beginnings of her vocation."

-On April 6, 2019, Pope Francis authorized the Congregation for the Causes of Saints to promulgate the decree recognising the heroic virtues of Betrone giving her the title Venerable.
-Significantly, April 6 is also the date of her birth.
+On 6 April 2019 Pope Francis authorized the Congregation for the Causes of Saints to promulgate the decree recognising the heroic virtues of Betrone giving her the title Venerable.
+6 April is also the date of her birth.